DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Actions/Actions.md

 ## Game Management

-Handle the general state of the game, such as loading maps, timing game actions, enabling and disabling player input, and managing save states.
+Handle the general state of the game, such as [[map loads|loading maps]], timing game actions, enabling and disabling player input, and managing save states.

 - [[BLOCKING_DELAY]]
 - [[NON_BLOCKING_DELAY]]